 It is part of a larger complex that includes science and education.
 Sourcing information about the world and disseminating it within the social environment to maximize its richness, accuracy and generativity for our “collective intelligence.”
 Within this larger complex, if we pull at the threads of “journalism” specifically, we might say that it focuses on the “realtime edge.”
 Good journalism makes sure that new information is routed to the right people with fidelity and clarity.

 Looked at in this light, we can see how poorly our legacy institutions of journalism satisfy this need.

 As we go through the process of reinventing, we are going to consistently come face-to-face with the perhaps unpleasant reality that all of our contemporary institutions are failing at doing what they are supposed to do.
 Ultimately, this is a good thing.
 It means that every day it gets both easier and more important that we detach from obsolete institutions and replace them with reinvented ones.
 In some cases, this will be a relatively easy task.
 For example, given the contemporary state of our legacy journalism institutions, replacing them with nothing would be a decided improvement.

 But, of course, we don’t intend to replace these core functions with nothing.
-In the second, constructive, move, we take a pass at trying to implement structures that will richly satisfy our needs (e.g., the function of journalism) — using our “toolkit from the future”.
-In a previous post, I presented a heuristic for what these tools might look like:
+Once we have isolated the essence of the function, we can take a pass at trying to implement structures that will richly satisfy our core needs (e.g., sourcing and orienting information) using our “design constraints from the future”.
+In a previous post, I presented a heuristic for what these constraints might look like: